 In general, internet marketing includes any promotional strategies and tactics a business executes online to reach its target market.
 Today, most consumers search online for information before buying products or using services, so all businesses should have an online presence as part of their marketing mix.

-Types and Tactics of Internet Marketing
+Types and Tactics

-- Website: Websites can be the Internet equivalents of offline brochures or mail order catalogs and they are a great way to establish your business identity.
-They can use text, images, and audio and video elements to convey the company's message, as well as inform existing and potential customers of the features and benefits of the company's products and/or services.
+- Website: Websites are a great way to establish your brand identity.
+They can use text, images, audio, and video elements to convey the company's message, as well as inform existing and potential customers of the features and benefits of the company's products or services.
 The website may or may not include the ability to capture leads from potential customers or directly sell a product or service online.

 - Search Engine Marketing (SEM): SEM involves marketing through search engines, either by improving the site's natural (organic) ranking through search engine optimization (SEO), buying pay-per-click (PPC) ads, or purchasing pay-for-inclusion (PFI) listings in website directories, which are similar to offline yellow page listings.